Eason828/thatmoviewith/README.md

 3. Obtain an API key from [TMDB](http://www.themoviedb.org/documentation/api)

-4. Save the API key to a file called "TMDB_API_KEY" and drag it to the "Resources/api/" folder in Xcode
+4. Save the API key to a file called "TMDB_API_KEY" and drag it to the "Resources/api/" folder in the Xcode project.

+5. Build and Run!